eegg/school-policies-and-procedures/src/individualised-education.rst

 * helping children to manage their behaviour and to take part in learning effectively and safely
 * helping individuals to manage their emotions, particularly trauma or stress, and to take part in learning

-‘different from’ or ‘additional to’ those provided as part of the nursery’s usual working practices.
+‘different from’ or ‘additional to’ those provided as part of the nursery’s usual working practises.

 Wherever possible we do not withdraw children from the nursery situation.
 There are times, though, when to maximise learning, we ask the children to work in small groups, or in a one-to-one situation outside the main learning environment.